 Defense Architecture Systems Dr. Lesho is a Vice President and Chief Technology Officer at Defense Architecture Systems specializing in Systems Architecture and Engineering, Chem-Bio sensor integration and satellite instrumentation production.
 Previously a Principal Professional Staff Engineer in the National Security Analysis Department at the Johns Hopkins University Applied Physics Laboratory with 32 years of technical experience, 10 years in line management and 6 years of program management experience, including writing proposals, technical guidance and producing contract deliverables.
 At APL, Dr. Lesho was the Group Supervisor of the Systems and Software Engineering Group which focuses on national security issues including communications, networking, health care and intelligence technology.
 Manager of 35 engineers working on enterprise architectures, software integration, special mission networks, assured communications and systems optimization.
 Previously, he was the chief engineer leading the Development Cell for the Global Combatting WMD Awareness System.
 Dr. Lesho has expertise in electrical and biomedical engineering, intelligence analysis, counter WMD and counter IED engineering, data analysis, software design, materials science and engineering, organizational development and leadership.
 In the biomedical area, his work involved ingestible and implantable biomedical telemetry devices, prosthetics, human robot interaction and catheter launched diagnostic devices, with 14 US Patents.
 In the intelligence area, he invented a method that maps insurgent activities which is included in the CENTCOM campaign plan.
 He led the effort to deploy defense in depth Chem-Bio sensors to border crossings and has a practical understanding of chemical and biological based sensors.
 He has grown a 20 person organization to a 55 person organization and then reorganized it into two groups and then into a new department.
 He has experience as the lead engineer in the design and deployment of space-qualified hardware with over 10 years of on-orbit operations and has taken instruments from the conceptual stage through flight qualification testing, launch, on-orbit operations, data analysis and publication of results in peer-review journals.
 He teaches 3 graduate-level classes for the Johns Hopkins University, in Human Robotics Interactions, Sensor Systems Engineering and Sensors and Systems for Homeland Security.
 He has been Secretary of the Group for several years.

-CAO Carolanne O’Neil is the Marketing + Brand Manager for Veteran Corps – An INTERFUZE Company.
-Carolanne has been an active member of the CBRNE Industry Group for the past five years.
-She also serves as the creative director for CAO, a graphic design firm specializing in corporate branding and marketing, she proudly promotes the CBRNE Industry Group with her talents designing & managing the CBRNE Industry Group Website and supporting the executive director with event engagement and promotion.
+Domenix Carolanne O’Neil is the Vice President of Marketing for Domenix.
+Carolanne has been an active member of the CBRNE Industry Group for the past eight years.
+She proudly promotes the CBRNE Industry Group with her talents by designing & managing the CBRNE Industry Group Website and supporting event engagement and promotion.
 As an award-winning designer, Carolanne spent much of her career focusing on branding, identity systems, invitations, retail and corporate marketing, and publication design.
 After 20+ years of experience in the industry, she established CAO, an independent graphic design firm based in the Washington, D.C. metro area.
 In 2013, one of her clients, Veteran Corps, asked her to come aboard full time and she jumped at the chance to be a part of their efforts.
 Carolanne is a member of CLONE: CBRNE Ladies Only Network.
-She also supports the Chemical Corps Regimental Association through golf event management, helping to raise new milestones in the donation amounts to the Corps and engage with the soldiers in the community.
+She also supports the Chemical Corps Regimental Association through golf event management, helping to raise new milestones in the donation amounts to the Corps, and engaging with the soldiers in the community.
 Carolanne received a Bachelor of Arts from the College of Art + Architecture Graphic Design program at Penn State University in University Park, PA.